kiboschool/tk-intro-to-data/src/lessons/intro-to-data-science.md

 - Explain what data science is and its importance.
 - Describe some data science tools.
 - Experiment with data using Google sheet
-- Apply different data cleaning techniques on a dataset.
+- Apply different data cleaning and visualization techniques on a dataset.

 ### An overview of this week's lesson